 Subsequent amortization entries will add to the total of accumulated amortization.
 A complete record of amortization for the asset can be seen by clicking on the blue

-Accumulated amortization balance for an asset in the Intangible Assets tab.
+Amortization balance for an asset in the Intangible Assets tab.

 ACME enters amortization for the following month.
 The drill-down shows all entries:

-The Summary tab combines accumulated amortization for all intangible assets.
+By default, the Summary tab combines accumulated amortization for all intangible assets.
 It displays Intangible assets, accumulated amortization as a contra asset account (meaning the balance is normally negative).
 This control account is activated automatically when you enable the Intangible Assets tab.

 ACME’s balance sheet shows its complete position with respect to intangible assets: